-Expect A 'Bunch' Of Attention For This House Listing
+'Brady Bunch' House Is Ready For A New Story

 The famous home featured in the beginning and ending credits of the 1970s sitcom The Brady Bunch is for sale, according to a report by the Los Angeles Times.

 This is the first time that the home has been on the market in nearly 50 years.
 And it's going for a pretty hefty price — $1.85 million.
-This is a huge jump from what it sold for in 1973, which was $61,000.
+This is a huge jump from what it sold for in 1973, at $61,000.

-Mega fans may be disappointed to know that inside, the house looks very different from the sitcom set with its large open staircase.
-In reality the show was filmed in an LA studio.
+Megafans may be disappointed to know that inside, the house looks very different from the sitcom set with its large open staircase.
+The show was filmed in a Los Angeles studio.

 The house's Zillow listing promotes it as a three-bedroom, three-bathroom family home with nearly 2,500 square feet of living space.

-Just as in the perfect fictional home created in the studio, the real house located in the LA Studio City neighborhood retains the look of the 1970s.
+Just as in the perfect fictional home created in the studio, the real house located in LA's Studio City neighborhood retains the look of the 1970s.

 According to the listing, the home boasts "perfectly preserved 1970s décor," which includes wooden panels, a stone fireplace, living room bar and original MusiCall intercom and whole-house radio.
 If that isn't appealing enough, listing agent Ernie Carswell is expecting the house to get looks based on the Brady Bunch name alone.